Before the Big Day:

-- Suits: Please ensure you and your party have your dress pants and shirts on before I get there.
+- Getting Married in a Suit: Please ensure you (and the rest of your party) have your dress pants and shirts on before I get there.
 Save the rest of your outfit for after I arrive.
-I’ll want candid shots of you getting ready and detail shots of your accessories (fun socks, ties, cufflinks, watch, jewelry etc. If you don’t know how to put a boutonniere on, don’t worry – I’m happy to help.
+I’ll want candid shots of you getting ready and detail shots of your accessories (fun socks, ties, cufflinks, watch, jewelry etc.) If you don’t know how to put a boutonniere on, don’t worry – I’m happy to help.
 I’ll even make sure it looks as though you did it all on your own for the photos. ;)

-- Dresses: Please do not put your dress or jewelry on before my arrival.
-Same as above, I’d like to capture all the details that make up your outfit beforehand, if possible.
+- Getting Married in a Dress: Please do not put your dress or jewelry on before my arrival.
+Same as above, I’d like to capture all the details that make up your outfits beforehand, if possible.

 - Check yourself and your long-haired friends for hair elastics around your wrists.